Environmental sustainability research and scholarship

 - Professor of Chemistry William Jones, leader of the research team that developed a series of reactions resulting in the selective conversion of ethanol to butanol, without producing unwanted byproducts

-- Carmala Garzione and John Tarduno, professors of earth and environmental science, working to learn more about the role of CO2 in climate change through a study of reverse global warming
+- Carmala Garzione and John Tarduno, professors of earth and environmental sciences, working to learn more about the role of CO2 in climate change through a study of reverse global warming

-- Professors Leila Nadir (sustainability) and Cary Peppermint (art and art history), who collaborate with local communities to resuscitate historic food practices and foodways
+- Professors Leila Nadir (environmental humanities) and Cary Peppermint (art and art history), who collaborate with local communities to resuscitate historic food practices and foodways

 Our students also participate in research partnerships and collaborations that work to solve real-world problems related to energy technologies, organic farming, and other sustainability issues.

 The University has received word that its initiatives and research in sustainability have earned a STARS Silver Rating from the Association for the Advancement of Sustainability in Higher Education (AASHE).

 This years sustainability achievements

 Every day the University has an eye toward making tomorrow ever better through sustainable contributions in recycling and waste reduction, ecology, energy, hazardous materials, construction, power plant, and purchasing, as well as groundbreaking research to improve the global environment.